119th Fighter Squadron: Origins

 The 119th Fighter Squadron is one of the oldest units in the United States Air Force, its origins beginning in June 1917 as the World War I 5th Aviation School Squadron at Langley Field, Virginia.
 In September 1917 it was redesignated as the 119th Aero Squadron.
 Not deployed overseas, the unit was inactivated in May 1919.

-In 2021, the 119th Fighter Squadron returned to an original version of their squadron patch.

 The squadron was reactivated in 1930 when it was reorganized as the 119th Observation Squadron, New Jersey National Guard, at Metropolitan Airport, Newark, New Jersey as an air arm of the 44th Division Aviation and received federal recognition in January 1930.

 In 1934, aircraft of the 119th Observation Squadron were dispatched to the scene of the "Morro Castle", a ship burning off the coast of Asbury Park, New Jersey.
 Many hours were spent flying over the ship and adjacent water assisting in the direction of rescue efforts and locating survivors.

 The 119th Observation Squadron fell victim to the "draft" on 16 September 1940, when it was inducted into active service.
 The unit continued as the 119th until 12 April 1948, at which time it became the 490th Fighter Squadron.
 The 490th was disbanded in May 1944 while still at Thomasville, Georgia.

 New Jersey Air National Guard

 119th Fighter Squadron – North American F-51H-5-NA Mustang 44-64310.

-The wartime 490th Fighter Squadron was reconstituted on 21 June 1945.
-It was then re-designated as the 119th Fighter Squadron, and was allotted to the New Jersey Air National Guard, on 24 May 1946.
+The 490th Fighter Squadron was reconstituted on 21 June 1945.
+It was then redesignated as the 119th Fighter Squadron, and allotted to the National Guard, on 24 May 1946.
 It was organized at Newark Airport, New Jersey and was extended federal recognition on 9 June 1947.
-The 119th Fighter Squadron was entitled to the history, honors, and colors of the 490th.
-The squadron was equipped with F-47D Thunderbolts and was allocated to the First Air Force, Continental Air Command by the National Guard Bureau.
+The squadron was equipped with F-47D Thunderbolts and was allocated to the First Air Force, Continental Air Command.

 The 119th moved to the former Atlantic City Naval Air Station, now known as the William J. Hughes Technical Center, on 5 August 1958.
 This change of station also brought about a change in aircraft to the F-84F.
 The 119th was called to active duty again in October 1961, for the Berlin Crisis.
 The unit remained at home station; however, the pilots were periodically rotated to Chaumont Air Base, France.

 On 15 October 1962, the 119th was authorized to expand to a group level, and the 177th Tactical Fighter Group was established by the National Guard Bureau.
 The 119th TFS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 177th Headquarters, 177th Material Squadron (Maintenance), 177th Combat Support Squadron, and the 177th USAF Dispensary.
 The 119th transitioned into F-86H aircraft.
 Two years later, the unit transitioned into F-100 "Super Sabres".